lumina37/rotate-captcha-crack/README_EN.md

 | RCCNet_v0_4 | RegNetY 3.2GFLOPs | MSE with Cosine-Correction | 44.8499°                           | 70.8      |

 Note:
 - RotNet is the implementation of [`d4nst/RotNet`](https://github.com/d4nst/RotNet/blob/master/train/train_street_view.py) over PyTorch.
-The average prediction error is `1.3002°`, obtained by 9 epochs of training (30min) on the [Google Street View](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/) dataset.
+- `RotNetR` is based on `RotNet`.
+It just renew the backbone and reduce the class number to 180.
+It's average prediction error is `1.3002°`, obtained by 9 epochs of training (30min) on the [Google Street View](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/) dataset.
 - About the Cross-Domain Test: [Google Street View](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/) and [Landscape-Dataset](https://github.com/yuweiming70/Landscape-Dataset) for training, and Captcha Pictures from Baidu for testing (special thx to @xiangbei1997)
 - The captcha picture used in the demo above comes from [RotateCaptchaBreak](https://github.com/chencchen/RotateCaptchaBreak/tree/master/data/baiduCaptcha)